aymanxdev/helpful-terminal-commands/README.md

 `git bisect bad` assumes the recent commit is bad.
 `git bisect good 'pass commit hash id'` this is the good commit that will compare both bad and good to search for the bug.

+To create a short cut for adding and commiting changes, use this `git config --global alias.ac '!git add -A && git commit -m'` this will create an easy and short way to commit changes with only one command `git ac"update to commit"